spcl/SMI/implementation_notes.md

 ###Communication mode
-Here we have to distinguish between the global message send/receive (i.e. the transferring of the whole message content) and the single push/pop.
+Here we have to distinguish between the *globa*l message send/receive (i.e. the transferring of the whole message content) and the single push/pop (i.e. the transferring of a single data element).

-FIFO buffers that are used to actually implement our communication channels provide a certain buffer space (tunable at compile time).
+FIFO buffers, that are used to actually implement our communication channels, provide a certain buffer space (tunable at compile time).
-Data push exploits this buffer space: therefore the single push (and hence message send) may complete if there is sufficient buffer space in the FIFO buffers and can complete before the corresponding pop is performed.
-Otherwise, the push will not complete until the `pop` is started.
+Data `push`es exploits this buffer space: therefore the single push (and hence message send) may complete if there is sufficient buffer space in the FIFO buffers and can complete before the corresponding `pop`s are performed.
+If the buffer space is not sufficient, the `push` will stall  until the receiver starts to `pop` from the channel.

-The send is *non-local*: it can be started wheter or not the corresponding receive has been posted but its completion may depend on the occurence of the matching receive.
+The send is *non-local*: it can be started wheter or not the receiver is ready to receive,but its completion may depend on the occurence of the matching `pop`s.

 *Note*: this seems to be similar to MPI *standard* mode.

 ### Correctness
-We assume that the correctenss of the program is guaranteed by the user.
+We assume that the correctenss of the program is guaranteed by the user, i.e. the sequence of sends/receives does not deadlock.
-May program rely on buffering?
-Consider the case of 2D-stencil for example....

-Given that we assume that the receiver is ready to receive, we use an *eager* protocol to perform the communication: data is sent as soon as possible.
+Given that we assume that the receiver is ready to receive (or that there is sufficent buffer space), we use an *eager* protocol to perform the communication: data is sent as soon as possible.
 There is no rendez-vous between sender and receiver.
-Why this:
+This is done:

-- for the sake of removing additional overhead (in terms of time and hardware) imposed by randez-vous;
+- for the sake of removing additional overhead (in terms of performance and hardware) imposed by randez-vous;
 - because it is closer to the channel philosophy and HLS way of writing programs: if the receiver is ready to receive, a message element is sent at each clock-cycle and the send is actually pipelined.

 ### Naming
-What about SMI: streaming message interface?
+I would like to give a name to this library, in order to use it as prefix to function calls and constatns.
+What about SMI: Streaming Message Interface?